BenoitZugmeyer/sans-sel/README.rst

 Write your components styles in JavaScript, without selectors.

-This is project is still in development.
+This project is still in development.
 Documentation_ will follow.

 For now, you can see the examples_ to have a peek.